 Transfers to/from Levels 1, 2, and 3 are recognized at the beginning of the reporting period.
 The estimated fair value of Public Warrants were transferred from a Level 3 measurement to a Level 1 measurement in April 2021, when the Public Warrants were separately listed and traded in an active market.
 Subsequently in December 2021, the estimated fair value of Public Warrants were transferred from a Level 1 measurement to Level 2 measurement.
 The estimated fair value of the Private Warrants was transferred from a Level 3 measurement to a Level 2 fair value measurement in April 2021, as the transfer of Private Placement Warrants to anyone who is not a permitted transferee would result in the Private Placement Warrants having substantially the same terms as the Public Warrants, the Company determined that the fair value of each Private Placement Warrant is equivalent to that of each Public Warrant.
-There were no other transfers to/from Levels 1, 2, and 3 during the three months ended March 31, 2022 or the year ended December 31, 2021.
+There were no other transfers to/from Levels 1, 2, and 3 during the six months ended June 30, 2022 or the year ended December 31, 2021.

 The initial fair value of the Public and Private Placement Warrants, issued in connection with the Public Offering, has been estimated using a binomial lattice model.
 For periods subsequent to the detachment of the Public Warrants from the Units, the Public Warrants' listed price in an active market was used as the fair value.
 The estimated fair value of the Public and Private Placement Warrants, prior to Public Warrants being traded in an active market, is determined using Level 3 inputs.
 Inherent in a binomial lattice model are assumptions related to the Unit price, expected volatility, risk-free interest rate, term to expiration, and dividend yield.
 The Unit price is based on the publicly traded price of the Units as of the measurement date.
-The Company estimated the volatility for the Public and Private Placement Warrants based on the implied volatility from the traded prices of warrants issued by other special purpose acquisition companies.
-The risk-free interest rate is based on interpolated U.S. Treasury rates, commensurate with a similar term to the Public and Private Placement Warrants.
+The Company estimated the volatility for the Public and Private Placement Warrants based on interpolated U.S. Treasury rates, commensurate with a similar term to the Public and Private Placement Warrants.
 The term to expiration was calculated as the contractual term of the Public and Private Placement Warrants, assuming one year to a Business Combination from the IPO date.
 Finally, the Company does not anticipate paying a dividend.
 The most significant input was volatility and significant increases (decreases) in the expected volatility in isolation would result in a significantly higher (lower) fair value measurement.

-The change in the fair value of the derivative warrant liabilities, measured using Level 3 inputs, for the three months ended March 31, 2021 is summarized as follows:
+The change in the fair value of the derivative warrant liabilities, measured using Level 3 inputs, for the three and six months ended June 30, 2021 is summarized as follows:

-Derivative warrant liabilities at January 1, 2021 \$ - Issuance of Public and Private Warrants 16,340,000 Change in fair value of derivative warrant liabilities (1,935,000) Derivative warrant liabilities at March 31, 2021 \$ 14,405,000
+Derivative warrant liabilities at January 1, 2021 \$ - Issuance of Public and Private Warrants 16,340,000 Change in fair value of derivative warrant liabilities (1,935,000) Derivative warrant liabilities at March 31, 2021 \$ 14,405,000 Transfer of Public Warrants to Level 1 (8,710,000) Transfer of Private Warrants to Level 2 (5,695,000) Change in fair value of derivative warrant liabilities - Derivative warrant liabilities at June 30, 2021 \$ -